Georges Braque: A Retrospective

 One of the most influential painters of the 20th century, Braque invented Cubism with his friend and collaborator, Pablo Picasso.
 This exhibition explores Braque’s unique achievement and reveals his genius to new audiences.
 It is the first comprehensive museum survey of Braque’s work seen in the United States in 25 years.

-Enhance your exhibition experience and learn more about the artwork on view.
-You may purchase the optional audio tour at the admissions desks and at the carts in the Museum lobbies.
+Enhance your exhibition experience and discover additional aspects about the artwork.
+You may purchase the optional audio tour at the admissions desks.

 Enjoy an in-depth Master Tour, offered on two special Mondays—April 7 and 28—when the Museum is closed to the public.
 This exclusive, insider's look at the exhibition lasts about an hour, and afterward you're invited to discuss your experience over a glass of champagne.
 TICKETS